SeyoungKimLab/Ornaments/README.md

 # Ornaments
-Ornaments is a lightweight modification of kallisto to facilitate variant-aware pseudoalignment of RNA-Seq data to obtain allele-specific read counts or perform allele specific transcript quantification.
-Ornaments takes as input a list of variants (both SNPs and indels are supported) and a reference transcriptome to create a modified reference that can accommodate allele-specific alignments.
+Ornaments is a lightweight modification of kallisto that facilitates variant-aware pseudoalignment of RNA-Seq reads to obtain expected allele-specific read counts at heterozygous variant loci in addition to transcriptome quantification.

+Ornaments takes as input an ornament personalized transcriptome and reads.
 Ornaments requires that the variants are listed in terms of transcriptomic coordinates.
-We provide helper scripts to prepare the ornaments reference as well as transform the variant coordinates.
+We provide helper scripts to transform the variant coordinates from genomic to transcriptomic coordinates and to generate an ornament personalized transcriptome from a list of variants (both SNPs and indels are supported) and a reference transcriptome.

 ## Compiling
 To compile ornaments, cmake is required.
 First, clone the repository and go into the